ology/techn.ology.net/blog/2021/11/10/exuberant-ctags-vim-joy/index.markdown

 I stitched this together from a couple places.
 One being [kberov/ctags](https://github.com/kberov/ctags) on github.

-Next for me is to make a shell alias for making the `tags` files that I re-create constantly for my programming projects.
-That's:
+Next for me is to make a (bash, in my case) shell alias for making the `tags` files that are re-created constantly (when there are new bits pulled from the git origin).
+Anyway, that's:

     alias retag='cd lib; ctags -R; cd -; cd t; ctags -R; cd -'